corda/corda/docs/source/running-doorman.rst

 :rootPrivateKeyPassword: Password for the root private key

-:host: host on which doorman runs

-:port: port on which doorman runs
+:address: The host and port on which doorman runs

-:mode: must be one of: DOORMAN (default), CA_KEYGEN, ROOT_KEYGEN.

 :database: database properties.
 The same (including its default value) as for node configuration (see :doc:`corda-configuration-file`).